matias-ceau/scripts/docs/index.md

 - [albumplayer.xsh](scripts/albumplayer.xsh.md) -- *Play a random album selection with cmus using dmenu*
-- [ardour-open.sh](scripts/ardour-open.sh.md) -- *A script to open Ardour sessions quickly using dmenu.*
+- [ardour-open.sh](scripts/ardour-open.sh.md) -- *A script to quickly find and open Ardour audio projects.*
 - [chatgpt-all-scripts-describer.py](scripts/chatgpt-all-scripts-describer.py.md) -- *Automatic documentation generator for user scripts using OpenAI API.*
 - [chezmoi_on_a_new_system.sh](scripts/chezmoi_on_a_new_system.sh.md) -- *Script to initialize Chezmoi on a new system for a specific user*
 - [citeboard.sh](scripts/citeboard.sh.md) -- *A script to find and handle paper citations easily.*